hsutter/cppfront/README.md

 Like spaceship `<=>` comparisons, I brought this work to the committee because the committee was actively considering pattern matching proposals, and I had a design in my back pocket and so I asked if they would like to see it and they said yes, so I contributed it.
 This proposal is actually much more about having a general consistent type query (`is`) and a general consistent type cast (`as`) throughout the language, not just in pattern matching `inspect` statements, and then seeing how it could make the pattern matching also nice to use as well as make its usefulness broadly available instead of just inside `inspect`.

 Cppfront currently has basic support for `is` and `as`, including for dynamic typing in the language (subsuming "dynamic_cast" downcasts) and the standard library's `std::variant`, `std::optional`, and `std::any`.
-Just before CppCon I also implemented very basic `inspect` statements and expressions, and I plan to continue fleshing them out.
-(Side note: This is one of the places I'm really glad to have C++20 as a baseline, because implementing `inspect` expressions and getting the type system right would have been nearly impossible without C++14 generic lambdas, C++17 `if constexpr`, and C++20 concepts `requires` tests.
+Just before CppCon 2022 I also implemented very basic `inspect` statements and expressions, and I plan to continue fleshing them out.
+(Side note: This is one of the places where I'm really glad to have C++20 as a baseline, because implementing `inspect` expressions and getting the types right would have been nearly impossible without C++14 generic lambdas, C++17 `if constexpr`, and C++20 concepts `requires` tests.
 Which might give away the implementation strategy I chose... :) )

 I still need to validate the `is` and `as` implementations with more cases (I'm sure there are still some that break that I need to fix), flesh out allowing `is` and `as` in `requires`-clauses to constrain templates (as shown in the paper), and non-basic `inspect` pattern matching examples.